d12frosted/elpa-mirror/gnu/cape-readme.txt

   │ 	 ("C-c p &" . cape-sgml)
   │ 	 ("C-c p r" . cape-rfc1345))
   │   :init
-  │   ;; Add `completion-at-point-functions', used by `completion-at-point'.
-  │   ;; NOTE: The order matters!
+  │   ;; Add to the global default value of `completion-at-point-functions' which is │   ;; used by `completion-at-point'.
+The order of the functions matters, the │   ;; first function returning a result wins.
+Note that the list of buffer-local │   ;; completion functions takes precedence over the global list.
   │   (add-to-list 'completion-at-point-functions #'cape-dabbrev) │   (add-to-list 'completion-at-point-functions #'cape-file) │   (add-to-list 'completion-at-point-functions #'cape-elisp-block)